duydd25031999/TC_note/Software Development/Developing_Questions.md

 ### leadership-philosophy-3

-**Q:** {Interrogate} Describe a situation when you had to confront a personal leadership shortcoming.
+**Q:** {Scan} Describe a situation when you had to confront a personal leadership shortcoming.
 How did you address it, and what did you learn?

 - Vietnamese outline:
   - Question: